 Guide to life insurance loans

-Why do many people choose permanent life insurance over term life insurance when term coverage is much more affordable and typically has a more straightforward application process?
+Why do many people choose permanent life insurance over term life insurance when term coverage is much more cost-effective and typically has a more straightforward application process?
 First, term only remains in force for a specified period of time – usually 10, 20, or 30 years – while permanent policies stay in force until you pass away (assuming you don't terminate the policy and you continue to pay your premiums).1

 Get an instant Term Life quote